gtbjj/gtbjj.github.io/_drafts/NUTRITION-future_tests.md

 * [75 Hard challenge](https://nutritionwithjudy.com/carnivore75hard/) (~7/4/20)
 * Caffeine and...
     * Triglycerides (pending caffeine / performance results)
+        * The "Ultimate Bloodwork" epidose of the Fundamental Health Podcast ([r](https://castbox.fm/episode/The-ULTIMATE-bloodwork-podcast!-id2108592-id183111720?country=us)) mentions caffeine within 24 hours can raise cortisol (obviously), but triglycerides as well ([r](https://cholesterolcode.com/guest-post-impact-of-coffee-on-triglycerides/)).
+As noted elsewhere I drink a fair amount of coffee, but my triglyceride to HDL ratio is 1.47 : 1 which is pretty darn good.
+* Pending the results of my test of caffeine as a PED, I may eliminate caffeine entirely.
     * Blood Pressure / CVL
         * Caffeine and blood pressure:  I thought I had studied this in the past, and had a minimal / no effect, but I can't find the archive
         * caffeine does deplete sodium and magnesium ([r](https://www.instagram.com/p/B_fkn1ogmOz/))